What is a Nonparametric Method?

 Limitations of Using the Nonparametric Method for Estimation

-The density estimation technique is affected by the curse of dimensionality problem.
+The density estimation technique is affected by the curse of the dimensionality problem.
 Ordinarily, estimating density function using the nonparametric method appears to be simple.
 Take, for example, a case of density estimation using a histogram.

 As the data dimension increases, so does the complexity of estimation, courtesy of the dimension problem.
 Even with complicated nonparametric methods for estimation, the effect is inevitable.
 Such a phenomenon presents two significant challenges when using the technique.
 First, the difficulty with which to interpret results in a multivariate setting is a common challenge when employing the method.

-Put another way, as the number of dimensions increases, the estimates do not display the critical features.
+As the number of dimensions increases, the estimates do not display the critical features.
 The second challenge relates to forecasting, given that the method does not allow extrapolation.
 Such problems present drawbacks when making forecasts or analyzing policies whose chief objective is to provide insight into what can happen under the unavailable data.